nogibjj/rusty-deploy/rtorchdist/README.md

 * The index route will give you an example to curl against.
 * Selfcheck will self check model:  `curl localhost:8080/self_check`

+### More Testing

+* You can run: `cargo test --test vision_tests` after you build to ensure PyTorch is actually working with Rust bindings
+* You can run: `cargo test --test model_tests` which tests model loading or `cargo test --test model_tests -- --nocapture`

 #### Notes